-Shipwreck Beach Keoniloa Bay is a 3.7 mile lightly trafficked out and back trail located near Koloa, HI that offers scenic views and is good for all skill levels.
+Shipwreck Beach Keoniloa Bay is a 3.7 mile lightly trafficked out and back trail located near Koloa, Hawaii that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking, walking, and surfing and is accessible year-round.

 Hike along scenic Shipwreck's Beach and up rocky outcroppings past Shipwreck Rock to more secluded coastline.
 Seaside trail travels Kauai's southern coastline from Shipwreck's Beach on Keoneloa Bay to remote and stunning Mahaulepu Beach near Kawailoa Bay.
 Along the trail discover rugged sea cliffs, secluded coves, dunes, tide pools, sculpted lava formations, native plants, and petroglyphs.
 The beach has prime whale watching in the winter, and is a favorite hangout for endangered monk seals......